ToastedNub/Meme-Archive/README.md

 These are downloaded from subreddits, the folders are named whatever the subreddet they are from is named.

 The ones with links (the blue words) are the ones that are ready to be downloaded (the other ones are either unfinished or being updated)
+THIS IS EVERY SINGLE VIDEO FROM EACH SUBREDDIT!
  - funny
  - funnyvideos
  - MemeVideos